 Herbs

 Most of the herbs I grow get dehydrated for winter use.
 The exceptions are dill weed and chives.
 Dill weed is too delicate to dry – it loses all that makes it wonderful.
-So I chop it and freeze it, scraping out of its container with a fork while its still frozen and returning to the freezer immediately.
+So I chop it and freeze it, scraping out of its container with a fork while it’s still frozen to use, then returning to the freezer immediately.
 Chives are also too delicate to dry – becoming ‘woody’ in my opinion, so I chop and freeze them too.

-Dandelion roots – I wash, chop and dry roast them in the oven.
+Dandelion roots – I wash, chop and dry roast them in the oven at 400F.
 Store in glass jar away from direct light.
+8

 Kale

-These jars are 2 quart size and you’d be amazed by how much dehydrated kale is in each of these jars.
-I use it throughout the winter in many dishes, just scooping out of the jar and adding it to soups, stews, chilies and sauces of all kinds.
+These jars pictured are 2 quart size.
+You’d be amazed by how much dehydrated kale is in each of these jars.
+I use it throughout the winter in many dishes, just scooping out of the jar and adding it to soups, stews, chillies, and sauces of all kinds.
+Pickling or Fermenting: nope Freeze drying: One of my favourite freeze-dried vegetables.

 Onions can be used from the garden as needed all summer long